What does it mean if a physically fit person has a fast resting heart rate?

 Every 10-22 additional bpm increased mortality by 16 percent, overall.

-“We found that irrespective of level of physical fitness, subjects with high resting heart rates fare worse than subjects with lower heart rates.”
+The paper points out that regardless of a study participant’s level of fitness, those with a high resting heart rate fared much worse than those with a lower RHR.

 What should you do?